scds/rdm-best-practices/introduction.md

 <!-- Below the video/slides, this is where you put the text version of the page. -->
 ## What is Research Data Management?

-Research Data Management (RDM) is the active process of organization and maintenance of data throughout its life cycle.
-You can think of it as an umbrella term of different practices and things you do as a researcher to ensure your data is secure, accessible, usable, and remains intact over time.
+Research Data Management (RDM) is the active process of organization and maintenance of data throughout a project's life cycle.
+You can think of it as an umbrella term of different practices and things you do as a researcher to ensure that your data is secure, accessible, usable, and remains intact over time.

 RDM comprises of a number of activities throughout your project's lifecycle.